-First step of the full cave diver training, you should do your training in a cave diving area, to get real experience, and inspire you to continue your training to cave diver.
-The Cenotes of Mexico in the Yucatan Peninsula offer amazing training and diving sites, and remain one of the most popular cave diving destination in the world.
+The first step of the full cave diver training is to train in a cave diving area to get real experience and inspire you to continue as a cave diver.
+The Cenotes of Mexico in the Yucatan Peninsula offer amazing training and diving sites and remain one of the world’s most popular cave diving destinations.

 Where can I learn to cave dive?

-The cave diver training is a two step course.
-During the first part, the introductory course you will learn to complete simple cave dives following a single continuous guideline.
+The cave diver training is a two-step course.
+During the introductory course’s first part, you will learn to complete simple cave dives following a single continuous guideline.

 The final part of cave training is mainly about adding complexity to navigation inside the cave.
-For that last part of the training we highly recommend the caves of Mexico.
-These very complex systems offer a large quantity of dive sites and scenarios possibility for training.
-The warm water and shallow caves will enable you to stay longer underwater, practice and focus on cave related skills.
+For that last part of the training, we highly recommend the caves of Mexico.
+These very complex systems offer a large number of dive sites and scenarios possibility for training.
+The warm water and shallow caves will enable you to stay longer underwater, practice, and focus on cave-related skills.